 So first of them, '동무' is a word of native Korean origin (unlike virtually any other '동'-word) and basically means a close friend or someone one grew up together with.
 Despite that, it is used as a standard way any two people on the same level (or a person on higher level and one on lower level, like an elder to a child) refer to each other in North Korea.

-우리 동무들 뭘 하는가? - what are our friends (comrades) doing?
+우리 동무들 뭘 해요? - what are they doing? (what are our friends doing?)

 The second one, '동지' is of chinese origin (同 - same, 志 - will) and means a person who shares ideological values with us and takes part in common struggle.
 This is much more closely related to the communist 'comrade'.
 Yet still, it is a a word used on daily basis, mostly when refering to a person we are NOT close to and we are NOT on the same level.
 It is generally more formal.